 The Russian River was above flood stage as we drove along side it toward Jenner and many of the vineyards were under water (literally, not financially).
 As we wound our way up the PCH (farm road) we passed a few land slides and downed trees

 The camp ground was very green and mushy.
 It’s about 200 feet above the ocean and I was wondering if a tsunami could sweep it away.
 There is easy access from the campground to the beach and also a bluff overlooking the ocean.
-I spend a fair amount of time on the beach or the bluff enjoying the crashing surf
+I spent a fair amount of time on the beach or the bluff enjoying the crashing surf

 I did some hiking up the canyon from the campground and managed to hoof it up to where the sun was shining.
 Next day a group of us hiked over the river on some downed trees and up to the old school house.